-2 A. Representations and Commitments as Conditions.
 3 (1) The Developer shall comply with the School Site Dedication Agreement 4 Delivery of the school site(s) as set forth on the schedule in Exhibit "D" may be revised 5 by agreement of Developer and the Charlotte County School Board.
 6 (2) The Developer, District, Charlotte County and The School Board o 7 Charlotte County entered into an Addendum to the Babcock Ranch School Site 8 Dedication Agreement on January 8, 2018 ("Agreement") addressing school concurrency 9 for development.
-Should the Agreement not be utilized to address school concurrency in 10 the future, the Developer shall either amend the Agreement, enter into a new agreemen 11 to address school concurrency or comply with the updated Interlocal Agreement fo 12 Coordinated Planning and School Concurrency dated May 2018.
+Should the Agreement not be utilized to address school concurrency in the future, the Developer shall either amend the Agreement, enter into a new agreement to address school concurrency or comply with the updated Interlocal Agreement for

 13 (3) Age-restricted communities will not be subject to school concurrency 14 requirements.
-15 16 REMAINDER OF THIS PAGE LEFT BLANK INTENTIONALLY Morking